Testing Algorithm Delineates situation(s) when tests are added to the initial order. This includes reflex and additional tests.

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-1. Electron Microscopy Patient Information Sheet in Special Instructions
+1. Electron Microscopy Patient Information in Special Instructions

-2. If not ordering electronically, submit a Pathology/Cytology Request Form (Supply T246) with the specimen.
+4. If not ordering electronically, complete, print, and send a Pathology Test Request Form (T246) with the specimen (http://www.mayomedicallaboratories.com/it-mmfiles/pathology-request-form.pdf).

 Specimen Type: Fixed wet tissue